 A mighty revival spirit was noted on the Day of Pentecost.
 After hearing the anointed Word of God; many cried out: What shall we do?
 Then the first step towards the saving of the soul was spoken: Repent (Acts 2:38)!
 Repent is to change one's mind and attitude which leads to the spiritual; rather than carnal (or fleshly) side of man and brings salvation to the soul.

-Scripture tells of the Day of Pentecost: where about 120 were gathered together, all in one accord (or purpose of mind).
+Scripture reveals that on the Day of Pentecost, where about 120 were gathered together, all were in one accord (or purpose of mind).
 And there came a sound from heaven, as a rushing mighty wind, and filled all the house where they were setting.
 And they were all filled with the Holy Ghost (or that of God's Spirit), and began to speak with other tongues, as the Spirit gave them utterance (Acts 2:1-4).

-The apostle Peter after that marvelous moment said: Repent, and be baptized every one of you in the name of Jesus Christ for the remission (or forgiveness) of sins, and you shall receive the gift of the Holy Ghost.
+The apostle Peter afterward said: Repent, and be baptized every one of you in the name of Jesus Christ for the remission (or forgiveness) of sins, and you shall receive the gift of the Holy Ghost.
 For the promise is to you, and to your children, and to all that are afar off, even as many as the Lord our God shall call (Acts 2:38-39).

 I have witnessed God's Spirit filling a place of worship; in my earlier days in the church, but not of the same magnitude today.
 It was a mighty revival spirit (that of God's Spirit) flowing in the midst of those whose hearts and lives were in tune to God and His Son; and if not, conviction would flow, with a change of heart taking place, adding more to the kingdom of God!